itspangler/geospatial-humanities-s2024/week/04_aesthetics/activity/historic-pop-africa-staging.md

 ## Building the common field

 It looks like we're going to have to make a common field on our own.
 Although working with data across a historical time range does make this a little more complicated than normal our goal remains pretty straightforward: **we want to populate the `gisname` field in the `africa_pop_est_1850-1950_cleaned` tablae with values that conform exactly to the `NAME` field of the `African Countries` layer**.

-To accomplish this, we will:
+This is a pretty simple exercise: all you need to do is make the `gisname` field say the same thing as the `name` field of the corresponding country.
+To accomplish this, I recommend:
-1. Use Microsoft Excel to copy values from the `territory` field into the `gisname` field
+1. Using Microsoft Excel to copy values from the `territory` field into the `gisname` field
-2. Read through the new `gisname` values and conform them to the `NAME` field, correct any spelling or nomenclature discrepancies
+2. Reading through the new `gisname` values and conforming them to the `NAME` field, correcting any spelling or nomenclature discrepancies

 Let's get started...